ivillamadrid/FloodMapping/docs/source/dem.rst

 Post-flood disaster evaluation study
 ------------------------------------
 As example to show how the discussed technologies are combined in order to manage and plan a project, a study case is analysed:
-The Melamchi Flood Disaster in Nepal: Damage and Risk Quantification with Drone Survey, Satellite-Based Land Displacement Analysis, and 2D Flood Modeling, from the original World-Bank report 2022.
+The Melamchi Flood Disaster in Nepal, covering Damage and Risk Quantification with Drone Survey, Satellite-Based Land Displacement Analysis, and 2D Flood Modeling, from the original World-Bank report, 2022.

 .. image:: Melamchi_Post-Flood.png
   :width: 600